cristaloleg/awesome-manifesto/README.md

 - [ ] touch legacy, often
   - it becomes non-legacy faster
 - [ ] remove deprecated stuff
-  - having a bloated dead code is an error
+  - having a bloated dead code is a mistake
 - [ ] use TODO, BUG, XXX in code
   - jumping to the issue tracker can be minimised
+- [ ] no experiments in the master
+  - use your 20% time as a playground, please

 ### Dependencies
 - [ ] bump libs on a permanent basis